simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 - **Enhanced Security**: Unnecessary tools and libraries are stripped away by `docker-slim` unless explicitly mandated by your application, bolstering image security.
 - **Simplified Dockerfile Management**: `docker-slim` reduces reliance on other optimization techniques, streamlining Dockerfile management.

 It's imperative to exercise caution when using `docker-slim`.
 Thorough testing and configuration are essential.
 Misconfigurations may inadvertently remove files required for specific edge cases.
-To mitigate this risk, maintain explicit "preserve path" lists and utilize dynamic probes to ensure your application's dependencies are accurately identified.
+To mitigate this risk, maintain explicit "preserve path" lists and use dynamic probes to ensure your application's dependencies are accurately identified.

 For detailed instructions on implementing `docker-slim` and optimizing your Docker images, refer to the [docker-slim documentation](https://github.com/docker-slim/docker-slim).